sanket-164/Reel-Maker/README.md

-# Video to Reels
+# Reel Maker

-Video to Reels is a Streamlit-based application that allows users to upload a video, automatically generate short highlight reels, and download them.
+Reel Maker is a Streamlit-based application that allows users to upload a video, automatically generate short highlight reels, and download them.
 This project uses OpenAI's Whisper model for audio-to-text conversion, along with other tools for video processing and summarization.

 ## Features
 - **Video Upload**: Users can upload their video files.